mauriciovanegash/nordsense-exercise/README.md

 # Nordsense-exercise
 This repository contains code for the board nRF52840-DK.
 It corresponds to a firmware code which blinks with four LEDs and connects to an external RTC device.
-The project uses a LOGGER that through information about the state of the process on a virtual COM port.
+The project uses a LOGGER that throught information about the state of the process on a virtual COM port.
+The setup for this repository has been defined to be used in Linux.

-System setup:
+System setup (Linux):
     Download SDK for board nRF52840-DK
     Install gcc-toolchain version 'gcc-arm-none-eabi-6-2017-q2-update'
     Install program 'nrfjprog'